-I make more than $4.75 an hour, what I once determined was my my hourly wage for teaching.
+I make more than $4.75 an hour, the amount I once determined was my hourly wage for teaching one academic year.

 I get to use the Leatherman my ex wife gave me 22 years ago for our engagement every day on the job.

 I get to hurl scrap wood.

 I get to work methodically.
 Teaching for me was never like that.

 I don’t have to correct double negatives.

 I get to say aloud.
 “I want a cold cracklin’ Hamm’s.”